“It is what it is.”

 But what does that mean?

 Maybe you’ve heard this expression before or even said it yourself.
 It almost seems like a mistake, but grammatically, it makes sense.
 That’s because this expression is a tautology and there are a lot more of them that you’re bound to come across.
+In this article, we will give you tautology examples and explain to you what a tautology actually is.

 What’s a tautology?

 In grammatical terms, a tautology is when you use different words to repeat the same idea.
 For example, the phrase, “It was adequate enough,” is a tautology.
 The words adequate and enough are two words that convey the same meaning.
+Per definition, a tautology is a statement that is true by necessity of its logical form.

-You can also have logical tautologies, as with the phrase “You’re either hungry or you’re not.”
+You can also have these logical tautologies, as with the phrase “You’re either hungry or you’re not.”
 These kinds of tautologies are self-cancelling.
 In other words, the sentence is always true since it includes both possibilities.

 Lastly, the phrase “It is what it is” is a deliberate tautology.
 It tries to define itself through repetition.
 In this case, the phrase is often used to say that whatever “it” is can’t be changed.